 The aim of this section is to study the behavior of the affine sets abstract domain, and compare it to other classic abstract domains.
 We restrict ourselves here to the analysis of programs in real number semantics, with small prototypes built for academic purposes.
-The extension to the study of finite precision computations, and the use of the static analyzer Fluctuat on real examples will be the subject of Chapter 5.
-Also, the study of fixpoint computations being left for Chapter 4, examples requiring fixpoint computations will be delayed until that chapter.
+The extension to the study of finite precision computations, and the use of the static analyzer Fluctuat on real examples will be the subject of Chapter 4.